liquicode/jsonstor/docs/external/tests.md

           ✔ Use $size to Match Array Sizes
     Z) Ad-Hoc Tests
       ✔ should not match explicit nested fields
+      ✔ should sort and limit in FindMany2

   200) jsonstor-folder Tests
     A) CRUD Tests
-      ✔ should insert 100 documents, one at a time (94ms) ✔ should delete 100 documents, all at once (49ms)
+      ✔ should insert 100 documents, one at a time (96ms) ✔ should delete 100 documents, all at once (51ms)
-      ✔ should insert 100 documents, all at once (92ms)
+      ✔ should insert 100 documents, all at once (95ms)
-      ✔ should read 100 documents, one at a time (433ms) ✔ should replace 100 documents, one at a time (1041ms) ✔ should read 100 documents, all at once (9ms)
+      ✔ should read 100 documents, one at a time (438ms) ✔ should replace 100 documents, one at a time (1015ms) ✔ should read 100 documents, all at once (9ms)
-      ✔ should update 100 documents, one at a time (610ms) ✔ should update 100 documents, all at once (84ms)
-      ✔ should delete 100 documents, one at a time (66ms)
+      ✔ should read 5 documents, all at once and sorted (8ms) ✔ should update 100 documents, one at a time (583ms) ✔ should update 100 documents, all at once (78ms) ✔ should delete 100 documents, one at a time (66ms)
     B) Rainbow Tests
       Nested Fields (explicit)